onawinkandaprayer/wrkshp/presentations-topics-list.md

 ## How God Has Led Us

 God led in the formation of the Seventh-day Adventist Church.
-Thousands answered the call to the Second Coming message but only a few studied and embraced the Biblical truths needful for the last days.
-How we can recover this clarity and act it out in the Church.
+Thousands responded to Heaven's call to proclaim the nearness of Jesus' return while but few studied and embraced the Biblical truths needful in these last days.
+How we can recover this clarity and act it out in the Church?

 ## Truths We Must Share

-Reaffirming Heaven's call to us to deliver Jesus' unique truths to the world, including pillars like the Sabbath, the Sanctuary, and the state of the dead.
+This presentation reaffirms Heaven's call to deliver Jesus' unique truths to the world, including the Sabbath, the Sanctuary, and the state of the dead.

 ## Messenger to the Remnant

-What truths are so important that God sent a prophetess to His people?
+What truths could be so important that God would send a prophetess to His people?

 ## A Missionary Work